 ‘Don’t over pack!’ is one of the most common responses whenever we ask students for the advice they would give for those about to arrive on campus for the first time.

 It can be tricky to know what you might need and what you should bring with you, so this is definitely a decision that shouldn’t be based on ‘what more can I cram into the car/suitcase?’
-So with this in mind, listen to the voice of experience as these students and staff share their top tips so you can save yourself the pain of trying to squeeze in a second food dehydrator…
+So with this in mind, listen to the voice of experience as our students and staff share their top tips so you can save yourself the pain of trying to squeeze in a second food dehydrator…

 Aleena, psychology student and Liane, English Language and Linguistics student – ‘make a packing list’

 Laura, from our Accommodation Team – ‘check what’s already in your room’

 Omar, Architecture student – ‘don’t forget the essentials but prioritise things you can’t easily buy’

-Bring your chargers and double check on things that you need to use every day, such as soap, as it’s easy to forget.
-But don’t worry too much about these as you can literally get them from anywhere, just mainly bring the things that aren’t easily bought or replaced if you need them.
+‘Bring your chargers and double check on things that you need to use every day, such as soap, as it’s easy to forget.
+But don’t worry too much about these as you can literally get them from anywhere, just mainly bring the things that aren’t easily bought or replaced if you need them.’

-- Becky, from our Housekeeping Team – ‘know your bed sizes’
+Sam, from our Housekeeping Team – ‘know your bed sizes’

-Aside from forgotten passports or driver’s licences this is one of the most common mishaps for new students.
-There are different bed sizes across the rooms on campus (and in private accommodation) so don’t buy any bedding until you have accepted your room offer so you can double check the bed size online so you know what sheets to buy.
-Some folks have trouble getting hold of sheets for the 7ft beds, but a king size flat sheet will fit.
+‘Aside from forgotten passports or driver’s licences, this is one of the most common mishaps for new students.
+There are different bed sizes across the rooms on campus (and in private accommodation) so don’t buy any bedding until you have accepted your room offer, and double checked the bed size online so you know which size sheets to buy.
+Some folks have trouble getting hold of sheets for the 7ft beds, but a king size flat sheet will fit.’

 Phil, from our Catering Team – ‘don’t pack the kitchen sink’

-Just bring enough to get you started as you may want to go in with your flatmates for to buy some items.
-If you live in part-catered accommodation you shouldn’t need anything beyond your basic crockery and cutlery, as kettles are provided.
-If you’re going to live in self-catered accommodation we suggest just buying a set of crockery and cutlery for yourself, plus food storage containers and basic pots and pans.
+‘Just bring enough to get you started as you may want to go in with your flatmates to buy some items.
+If you live in accommodation with a meal plan you shouldn’t need anything beyond your basic crockery and cutlery, as kettles are provided.
+If you’re going to live in self-catered accommodation, we suggest just buying a set of crockery and cutlery for yourself, plus food storage containers and basic pots and pans.’